BGehrels/FlockDB-Client/README.md

 =============

 *FlockDB Client* is a lightweight, idiomatic Java wrapper around the Thrift API of FlockDB, providing fluent interface based access.
 You may call it a FlockDB Java driver.
+It is free Software Licensed under the Apache License Version 2.0.

 Why should i use this Wrapper?
 ------------------------------